-All students must complete the Policy Acknowledgment Form to receive credit for their work.
-On-campus students must sign this form in class; online students must complete the online form.
+All students must complete the online Policy Acknowledgment Form to receive credit for their work.
 Credit may not be granted for work due prior to when this form is completed.

 Attendance and Engagement

-For on-campus students, regular attendance is important to learn the material covered in CS101.
+For in-person and synchronous online students, regular attendance is important to learn the material covered in CS101.
 You are responsible for any work or content missed if you do not attend class.
-While not directly a component of your grade, attendance is tracked.
+While not directly a component of your grade, attendance is tracked for in-person and synchronous online sections.
 Students must sign-in during class to record attendance.